-4. The building is bigger than it appears to be.
+8. The building is bigger than it appears to be.
 Remember the standard rule: if a building was built before 1974 and has six or more apartments, it should likely be stabilized.
 So if you're in a smaller building with fewer than six units, find out if that number has decreased over the years—if, say, your building has five apartments but the landlord used to rent out the basement, your building should likely be rent-stabilized.
-There's also something called the "horizontal multiple dwellings" rule: if two small, neighboring buildings (with a total of more than six apartments between the two of them) are managed or financed as a single entity—and share common elements like a walkway, boiler, or sewer line—they should be rent-stabilized.
+There's also something called the "horizontal multiple dwellings" rule: if two small, neighboring buildings (with a total of six or more apartments between the two of them) are managed or financed as a single entity—and share common elements like a walkway, boiler, or sewer line—they should be rent-stabilized.
 "We see these all the time," says Himmelstein, who adds, "But a landlord can't get out of rent-stabilization by reducing the number of apartments."

 So if, after your sleuthing, it looks like you should be living in the land of the rent-stabilized, what do you do?